 - Keep in mind the current age of your teenager and their overall knowledge when it comes to managing money and earning an income.

-- Define which responsibilities you would like for your teen to take on financially based on their current age, job, and the level of income they generate in the household.
+- Define which responsibilities you would like your teen to take on financially based on their current age, job, and the level of income they generate in the household.

 Money Lessons for Working Teens